 This type of background check could be motivated by curiosity, concern, or a whole host of other reasons.
 But in these types of situation, it is perfectly legal to run an anonymous background check on them.

-The best and quickest way to do this is by using one of the three background checking sites we recommended above.
+The best and quickest way to do this is by using one of the two background checking sites we recommended above.
 Any of these sites will be able to pull up information such as criminal records, personal details, credit rating histories, social media records, and much more.

 These checks are carried out by running searches of publicly available information.
 There is no trace left on any record that the search has been carried out and therefore absolutely no way that the subject can find out that a background check has been run on them, never mind the fact that it was you that ran it.